CHAPTER ONE: 1520

 The secretary is responsible for recording and distributing the minutes,

 and performs such other duties as may be assigned by the president or the

 Recognition of Speakers, Recording of Votes and Delegates.

 Clause A. Venue.
 University faculty may participate and vote in

 faculty meetings by being physically present at the designated venue on the Moscow

-campus, or by being physically present at another designated venue (see FSH
+campus, or by being physically present at another designated venue (see

 1540 A-1) in the